Benjamin Tillman: Disenfranchising the African American: 1895 state constitutional convention

 The adopted provisions, which came into force after the new constitution was ratified by the convention in December 1895, set a maze of obstacles before prospective voters.
 Voters had to be a resident of the state two years, the county one year, and the precinct for four months.
 Many African Americans were itinerant laborers, and this provision disproportionately affected them.
 A poll tax had to be paid six months in advance of the election, in May when laborers had the least cash.
 Each registrant had to prove to the satisfaction of the county board of elections that he could read or write a section of the state constitution (in a literacy or comprehension test), or that he paid taxes on property valued at $300 or more.
 This allowed white registrars ample discretion to disenfranchise African Americans.
 Illiterate whites were shielded by the "understanding" clause, that allowed, until 1898, permanent registration to citizens who could "understand" the constitution when read to them.
 This also allowed officials great leeway to discriminate.
-Even if an African American maneuvered past all of these blocks, he still faced the manager of the polling place, who could demand proof he had paid all taxes owed—something difficult to show conclusively.
+Even if an African American maneuvered past all of these obstacles, he still faced the manager of the polling place, who could demand proof he had paid all taxes owed—something difficult to show conclusively.
 Conviction of any of a long list of crimes that whites believed prevalent among African Americans was made the cause of permanent disenfranchisement, including bigamy, adultery, burglary, and arson.
 Convicted murderers not in prison had their franchise undisturbed.

-Tillman defended this on the floor of the Senate:
+Tillman defended this on the floor of the Senate on March 23,1900 :

 In my State there were 135,000 negro voters, or negroes of voting age, and some 90,000 or 95,000 white voters....
 Now, I want to ask you, with a free vote and a fair count, how are you going to beat 135,000 by 95,000?
 How are you going to do it?
 You had set us an impossible task.We did not disfranchise the negroes until 1895.
 Then we had a constitutional convention convened which took the matter up calmly, deliberately, and avowedly with the purpose of disfranchising as many of them as we could under the fourteenth and fifteenth amendments.
 We adopted the educational qualification as the only means left to us, and the negro is as contented and as prosperous and as well protected in South Carolina to-day as in any State of the Union south of the Potomac.
 He is not meddling with politics, for he found that the more he meddled with them the worse off he got.
 As to his "rights"—I will not discuss them now.
 We of the South have never recognized the right of the negro to govern white men, and we never will....
 I would to God the last one of them was in Africa and that none of them had ever been brought to our shores.